The Adventures of Mr. Pickwick

 The Adventures of Mr. Pickwick is a 1921 British silent comedy film directed by Thomas Bentley based on the 1837 novel The Pickwick Papers by Charles Dickens.
-As of August 2010, the film is missing from the BFI National Archive, and is listed as one of the British Film Institute's "75 Most Wanted" lost films.
+The film is missing from the BFI National Archive, and is listed as one of the British Film Institute's "75 Most Wanted" lost films.

+Plot

+A contemporary review in Kinematograph Weekly outlined the plot as follows: